 The Division for Air Quality has a strong commitment to environmental education.
 The goal of environmental education is to give individuals the tools and information needed to think critically and independently about the world around them.
 Environmental education focuses on the interactions between society and the environment.
 Air quality is a fitting arena for such a focus, because so much of what people do in their daily lives impacts air quality.
 The division’s environmental education program emphasizes experiential learning, with the philosophy that the best way for students to learn is to become actively engaged in whatever it is that they seek to learn.

 Contact Environmental Education Specialist Roberta Burnes at 502-782-6571 to schedule a speaker or to find out more about the following resources:

 School Outreach Program

-Speakers are available to visit your classroom and present educational programs about a variety of air quality topics including air pollution, climate change and energy.
-Activities are suitable for K-12, are aligned to national science and KERA standards, and can be tailored to your student’s needs.
+Speakers are available to visit your classroom and present educational programs about a variety of air quality topics including air pollution sources and solutions, energy, air monitoring, idle reduction, and fuel economy.
+Lessons are most suitable for upper elementary through high school and can be tailored to your student's needs.

 Educational Traveling Display